prashketh/ShopApp/README.md

 # The Shoppies

-Created a responsive web app that enables users to nominate their 5 favourite movies for The Shoppies
+Created a responsive web app in React that enables users to nominate their 5 favourite movies for The Shoppies!

 ## Table of Contents